RabbleMarker/DoD-Heartbreaker-MP-Modified/README.md

+Fork of GODOGs DOD mod with campaign specific edits, including but not limited to:

+Removing Bohemias starting sphere on PLC
+Giving military professionalism to Russia
+Conversion of Qingqiu accepteds in Java, Borneo & Sumatra (Qingqiu nerf) Giving Vietnam some reforms (RP from conquest)

+**Original Description:**

 Based off of ShortHills IGoRDoD: https://github.com/TheShortHills/IGoRDoD which has the destinction of being the first person who realized that trying to remove the rot of HPM from DoD is a futile task.
 Instead he just build off of IGOR-PUIR

 This mod attempts to capture the feel of a more proper DoD though: added back many countries and paths missing from IGoRDoD and adjusted borders to be closer to your run of the mill DoD.